 What do women want?
 A man at the top of the corporate ladder – most-likely possessing tough “toxic” traits?
 Playing the boss at work; teary in the evening due to stressful clients?
 Masculinity in society today is confusing.
-My blog unleashes frustration at feminine issues – crap women have to face simply for honing a vagina.
+My blog unleashes frustration at feminine issues – things women have to face simply for being a woman.
 I wanted to write from an opposite standpoint, since women don’t always fall innocent in society problems.

 Female driven publications tend to ignore their gender’s toxic femininity.
 Some women “support” female empowerment, still judging their gender for taking nude photos, not having kids, and not aiming to achieve #girboss status.
 I struggle to find online publications not featuring titles dedicated to male privilege.

 Fancying traditional men

 I realised how confusing masculinity in society today is, when I thought about my own desire for male dominance.
 I want a man to dominate in the bedroom; decide where we eat and how we spend our weekends.
 I’m not looking for full control – I’d never wish for a relationship where I’m not allowed an opinion.
 But I like Old Hollywood leading men – men who are a little rugged and typically masculine.
 Independent, assertive…

 Women have power to also be these things – leaders, CEO’s.
 I think in freedom of choice, both genders should have the right to decide whether they want to become a stay at home parent (if having kids) or be the bread winner.
 On top of wanting a “manly” man, I equally like traditional gentleman manners.
 It’s nice when a date takes the lead and opens my taxi door and offers to pay on a first date.
 And judging by research, I’m not alone.